goastian/midori-desktop/toolkit/components/telemetry/docs/data/environment.rst

       settings: {
         addonCompatibilityCheckEnabled: <bool>, // Whether application compatibility is respected for add-ons
         blocklistEnabled: <bool>, // true on failure
         isDefaultBrowser: <bool>, // whether Firefox is the default browser.
+Checked once near startup.
 On Windows, this is operationalized as whether Firefox is the default HTTP protocol handler and the default HTML file handler.
         defaultSearchEngine: <string>, // e.g. "yahoo"
         defaultSearchEngineData: {, // data about the current default engine
           name: <string>, // engine name, e.g. "Yahoo"; or "NONE" if no default
           loadPath: <string>, // where the engine line is located; missing if no default
-          origin: <string>, // 'default', 'verified', 'unverified', or 'invalid'; based on the presence and validity of the engine's loadPath verification hash.
           submissionURL: <string> // set for default engines or well known search domains },
         defaultPrivateSearchEngine: <string>, // e.g. "duckduckgo"